Auto-TA: Towards Scalable Automated Thematic Analysis (TA) via Multi-Agent Large Language Models with Reinforcement Learning: Method

 If RL is disabled, the proposals are applied heuristically: themes with $\mathcal{C}<0.7$ trigger \textsc{add}; $D_L<0.20$ triggers \textsc{combine}, etc. The resulting $\Theta^{(t+1)}$ is re-scored until $\|\mathbf{s}^{(t+1)}-\mathbf{s}^{(t)}\|_1<0.05$ or a maximum of three iterations\footnote{The specific thresholds and number of iterations are subject to change.
 In practice, these values are tuned based on empirical validation and expert feedback to meet the goals of inductive TA.
 For example, in the AAOCA dataset, cardiac experts provide feedback to ensure that the thresholds and parameters align with clinically meaningful interpretations.}.

 \paragraph{\textbf{Reinforcement Learning}}

 When expert raters are available, \texttt{Auto-TA} can optionally switch to a RLHF loop:

 \begin{enumerate}[label=\alph*)] \item Human raters assign binary rewards ($r \in {0, 1}$) to each theme set, where 1 indicates meeting quality standards and 0 indicates otherwise.
-While we use \textit{Coverage, Actionability, Distinctiveness, and Relevance} as evaluation criteria adopted from~\citet{Xu2025TAMA}, users may define their own criteria based on specific needs. \item A reward model $R_{\phi}$ is updated via MSE loss on the rated batches. \item The policy parameters $\theta$ of the Theme-Generation agent are optimized with Proximal Policy Optimisation (PPO):

-Here, $\pi_\theta$ denotes the current policy of the theme-generation agent, and $R_{\phi}(\Theta^{(t)})$ is the reward assigned by a model evaluating the quality of the generated theme set $\Theta^{(t)}$.
+While we use \textit{Coverage, Actionability, Distinctiveness, and Relevance} as evaluation criteria adopted from~\citet{xu2025tamahumanaicollaborativethematic}, users may define their own criteria based on specific needs. \item A reward model $R_{\phi}$ is updated via MSE loss on the rated batches. \item The policy parameters $\theta$ of the Theme-Generation agent are optimized with Proximal Policy Optimisation (PPO): { } Here, $\pi_\theta$ denotes the current policy of the theme-generation agent, and $R_{\phi}(\Theta^{(t)})$ is the reward assigned by a model evaluating the quality of the generated theme set $\Theta^{(t)}$.
 The KL divergence term $\mathrm{KL}(\pi_\theta\parallel\pi_{\text{SFT}})$ measures deviation from the base supervised model $\pi_{\text{SFT}}$, which acts as a regularizer to prevent the policy from drifting too far.
 The coefficient $\beta$ controls the strength of this regularization, balancing reward maximization and policy alignment.
 The update step uses a learning rate $\alpha$ to scale the gradient $\nabla_\theta$, which indicates the direction to adjust parameters $\theta$ to increase the expected objective.
 The expectation $\mathbb{E}_{\pi_\theta}$ is taken over actions sampled from the current policy, reflecting average performance under the agent’s behavior.

 \end{enumerate}

 The feedback agent is retained as a critic during training; its scores are concatenated to the reward model input, enabling reward shaping without additional human cost.
 If no human feedback is supplied, \texttt{Auto-TA} degrades to the heuristic loop above.